skaex/oire/README.md

 1. Ensure Python 3.4.x is installed on your machine.
 2. (Optional) You may want to create a separate ``virtualenv``
-3. Download and Unzip or clone the project.
+3. Download and unzip or clone the project.
 4. ``cd`` into the project directory.
 3. Install the requirements with
     * ``pip install -r requirements/development.txt``